DES MOINES – Mission complete.

 Call it a sweep.

-Nerves were undoubtedly tested, and it may have taken longer than many expected, but Waverly-Shell Rock clinched its third consecutive Class 3A Iowa High School Athletic Association traditional state tournament team championship late Saturday night at Wells Fargo Arena.
+Nerves were undoubtedly tested, and it may have taken longer than many expected, but Waverly-Shell Rock clinched its third consecutive Class 3A Iowa High School Athletic Association traditional team state championship late Saturday night at Wells Fargo Arena.

 W-SR scored 154.5 points, while Waukee placed second with 146.
 Southeast Polk finished third at 143.

 Along with their 3A state duals title, the Go-Hawks made a clean sweep.

 “Wow.
 I mean, these three days, the state tournament’s always a roller coaster,” W-SR head coach Eric Whitcome said.
 “But these three days, we kept plugging away and plugging away.

 “These guys wanted a shot to win both, and they did it.
 They’re Go-Hawk legends for that.”